Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Introduction

 \section{Introduction}

-A Brownian motion tree (BMT) model is a family of multivariate Gaussian distributions that describe the evolution of a continuous trait in a set of $n$ species along a phylogenetic tree.
-A phylogenetic tree is a rooted tree with no degree two vertices.
-The root is a distinguished leaf of the tree and each edge is implicitly directed away from it.
-Non-root leaves correspond to the extant species of interest, and the other nodes in the tree are the common ancestors of these species.
-We investigate the algebraic complexity of the maximum likelihood estimation problem for these models.
+A Brownian motion tree (BMT) model is a family of multivariate Gaussian distributions that describe the evolution of a continuous trait in a set of $n$ species along a phylogenetic tree. {In this setting, a rooted phylogenetic tree on $n+1$ leaves is a tree with no degree 2 vertices and with leaves $0,\dots,n$ where all edges of the tree are directed away from leaf $0$ \cite{boege2021reciprocal,felsenstein1973maximum, SUZ20}.} Non-root leaves correspond to the extant species of interest, and the other nodes in the tree are the common ancestors of these species. {In many contexts, the root of a phylogenetic tree is considered to be a degree two vertex which all edges are directed away from.
+However, in the study of Brownian motion tree models, it is instead convenient to consider the root to be a \emph{leaf} labeled $0$, which can be viewed as a common ancestor of the taxa or an outgroup species \cite{felsenstein1973maximum}.}

 Introduced by Felsenstein \cite{felsenstein1973maximum} in 1973, BMT models enjoy many applications in phylogenetics.
 They have been applied to test for selective pressure \cite{cooper2010body,freckleton2006detecting}, often by serving as null model for evolution under genetic drift \cite{schraiber2013inferring}.
 BMT models are commonly used to represent continuous molecular traits, such as gene expression profiles \cite{brawand2011evolution}, and have even found use outside biology, such as in internet network tomography \cite{eriksson2010toward,tsang2004network}.
 Recent work in algebraic statistics \cite{boege2021reciprocal,sturmfels2020estimating,SUZ20, truell2021maximum} uses algebraic geometry to study parameter inference problems for BMT models.